Machu Picchu 320 articles

 Circuit 3 in Machu Picchu

-Circuit 3 in Machu Picchu is called the circuit of the royalty because it offers the visit to the main royal enclosures of the lower part of the Inca city.
-Visit Inca constructions such as: the Temple of the Sun, the House of the Inca, the Temple of the Condor, the Sacred Rock and more.
-Circuit 3 also offers a beautiful picture of Machu Picchu but from the lower part, that is, from the agricultural sector.
+Circuit 3 at Machu Picchu is called the royal circuit because it offers a visit to the main royal precincts in the lower part of the Inca city.
+Visit Inca structures such as the Temple of the Sun, the House of the Inca, the Temple of the Condor, the Sacred Rock, and more.
+Circuit 3 also offers a beautiful photo of Machu Picchu, but from the lower part, that is, from the agricultural sector.
 Circuit 3 takes two hours or more to complete.
-This circuit is suitable for visitors of all ages, including children and seniors.
+This tour is suitable for visitors of all ages, including children and seniors.

 Constructions in the lower part of Machu Picchu